 12 Health & Fitness Trends That Are Actually Worth Your Time And Money

-The DNA of this brand is focused on making better men; and as the end of the year (and shirtless season) is looming, it’s the perfect time to take stock, and then kickstart a journey of improvements and upgrades (no, you don’t need to wait for January 1st).
+The DNA of this brand is focused on making better men; and as the shirtless season is looming, it’s the perfect time to take stock, and then kickstart a journey of improvements and upgrades.

 The only problem?
 Trends are great… until they’re not.
 Luckily for you, we’ve selected 12 solid, proven health and fitness trends that promise to help see you through the rest of the year and help you finish 2019 healthier, happier and fitter than ever.
 These health and fitness trends aren’t short-term fixes – they’re long-term solutions.